 In this section we presented a fire spreading model cellular automaton.
-Cellular automata is a modelling paradigm that is well expressed using the multiPDEVS formalism and it was also the opportunity to compare its performances against a Cell-DEVS implementation.
-The next section discuss benefits and drawbacks of the proposed approach from modelling and simulation perspectives.
+Cellular automata is a modeling paradigm that is well expressed using the multiPDEVS formalism and it was also the opportunity to compare its performances against a Cell-DEVS implementation.
+The next section discusses benefits and drawbacks of the proposed approach from modeling and simulation perspectives.

-5 Discussion
+5. Discussion

 The fire spread example shows that multiPDEVS can be used to fully specify a system.
-However, it is quite legitimate for the modeler to ask the following question: "When should I, or should I not use this formalism ?".
-MultiPDEVS can improve the modelling process in a multi-formalism context, where modular and non-modular system specification are used at the same time.
-We believe that the modular approach proposed by PDEVS, and the non-modular one have to be seen as complementary approaches, and in no way as competing approaches.
-Regularly, systems offers a clear hierarchical description coupled with elements where the system behavior will be harder to describe using modular specification formalism.
+However, it is quite legitimate for the modeler to ask the following question: "When should I, or should I not use this formalism ?"
+MultiPDEVS can improve the modeling process in a multiformalism context, where modular and nonmodular system specification are used at the same time.
+We believe that the modular approach proposed by PDEVS and the nonmodular one have to be seen as complementary approaches, and in no way as competing approaches.
+Regularly, systems offer a clear hierarchical description coupled with elements where the system behavior will be harder to describe using modular specification formalism.
 In those cases, it can be more comfortable to describe the overall interaction through direct influence mechanism rather than describe the system at a higher level of specification.
-The modular approach will allow to bring a good intelligibility of the model, while the non-modular multicomponent approach will allow to simplify the description of some phenomenons by improving the formalism expressiveness.
+The modular approach will allow bringing a good intelligibility of the model, while the nonmodular multicomponent approach will allow simplifying the description of some phenomena by improving the formalism expressiveness.

-One can ask the question of the reusability of a nonmodular model, and more particularly of these various components.
+One can ask the question of the reusability of a nonmodular model and more particularly of these various components.
 If with the fire spread example, such question does not really arise (components are the same), it becomes legitimate for models where components differ.
-By nature, the influencer/influencee principle used with non-modular approach makes components strongly dependants.
-Obviously it is possible to reuse or replace components of a multicomponent model, however, this must be done with caution.
+By nature, the influencer/influencee principle used with nonmodular approach makes components strongly dependants.
+Obviously it is possible to reuse or replace components of a multicomponent model; however, this must be done with caution.
 The modeler needs to perfectly understand interactions with influencee components and influenced components of the targeted component.
-Without making reusability as a trivial process, the modular approach will help since more effort was previously given to express interactions between components.
+Without making reusability a trivial process, the modular approach will help since more effort was previously given to express interactions between components.
 Reusability at the multicomponent level is equivalent to the modular approach, since a multiPDEVS model is strictly equivalent to a PDEVS atomic model.

-As defined in 3.3, a multiPDEVS model can be integrated within a PDEVS-based simulation environment using its own dedicated simulator and can be simulated through an abstract mechanism, as originally defined in Zeigler et al. (2000).
+As defined in Section 3.3, a multiPDEVS model can be integrated within a PDEVS-based simulation environment using its own dedicated simulator and can be simulated through an abstract mechanism, as originally defined in Zeigler et al. [2].
 The whole simulation is driven by several processors (cf. Figure 4), where coordinators are responsible for managing event routing and scheduling their children and simulators are responsible for the activation of their associated model.
-The multiPDEVS simulator we provide perfectly conforms to this mechanism, and thus, allows multiPDEVS to be modularly coupled with other PDEVS models and executed by the same PDEVS coordinator.
-This allows to reduce the difficulty of integrating multiPDEVS within a simulation environment while enriching the set of formalisms available for the user of such platform.
+The multiPDEVS simulator we provide perfectly conforms to this mechanism, and, thus, allows multiPDEVS to be modularly coupled with other PDEVS models and executed by the same PDEVS coordinator.
+This allows reducing the difficulty of integrating multiPDEVS within a simulation environment while enriching the set of formalisms available for the user of such platform.
 Due to the multiPDEVS simulation protocol nature, we observe traffic messages reduction in relation to PDEVS.
-Such observations suggests increased simulation performances.
-Since an appropriate benchmark has not been done yet, and that some work (Muzy and Nutaro, 2005) shows that proper management of messages can significantly increase performances of PDEVS, we will remain cautious in the final performance of multiPDEVS.
+Such observations suggest increased simulation performances.
+Since an appropriate benchmark has not been done yet and some work [23] shows that proper management of messages can significantly increase performances of PDEVS, we will remain cautious in the final performance of multiPDEVS.